Fail Safe (1964 film): Filming

+Because of the film's relatively low-budget (estimated at under $1.2 million), filming took place almost entirely in Lumet's hometown of New York City, with the key locations built as soundstage sets at Fox Movietone Studios on Tenth Avenue in Manhattan.
+The aircraft interiors were filmed aboard a modified training craft at LaGuardia Airport, where the exterior shots of Gen. Black boarding a plane to Washington D.C. were also filmed.
+Westbury, Long Island doubled for exterior shots of Washington D.C..
+Cinematographer Gerald Hirschfeld was mainly known for shooting TV commercials.

 The "Vindicator" bombers are represented in the film by stock footage of Convair B-58 Hustlers, which could fly at twice the speed of sound.
 Fighters sent to attack the bombers are illustrated by film clips variously of the McDonnell F-101 Voodoo, Convair F-102 Delta Dagger, and Lockheed F-104 Starfighter.
 Stock footage was used because the Air Force objected to presenting the U.S. nuclear strike force being thrown into deadly disarray by an equipment malfunction and declined to cooperate in the production.
 A nightmarish quality is achieved by showing numerous flying sequences in photographic negative, as if being illuminated by a brilliant nuclear flash.
 In several of the negative sequences, the "Soviet interceptors" are actually French-built Dassault Mirage III fighters with Israeli markings.

-At the end of the film's credits, a scrolling, full-screen textual message appears, rendered in a bold all-capitals font.
-The message reads, "The producers of this film wish to stress that it is the stated position of the Department of Defense and the United States Air Force that a rigidly enforced system of safeguards and controls insure that occurrences such as those depicted in this story cannot happen".